RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>9</sup> And Abimelech called Isaac, and said, Behold, of a surety she [is] thy wife: and how saidst thou, She [is] my sister?
 And Isaac said unto him, Because I said, Lest I die for her.
 <sup>10</sup> And Abimelech said, What [is] this thou hast done unto us? one of the people might lightly have lien with thy wife, and thou shouldest have brought guiltiness upon us.
 <sup>11</sup> And Abimelech charged all [his] people, saying, He that toucheth this man or his wife shall surely be put to death.
-<sup>12</sup> Then Isaac sowed in that land, and received in the same year an hundredfold : and the LORD blessed him.
+<sup>12</sup> Then Isaac sowed in that land, and received in the same year an hundredfold: and the LORD blessed him.
 <sup>13</sup> And the man waxed great, and went forward, and grew until he became very great:
 <sup>14</sup> For he had possession of flocks, and possession of herds, and great store of servants: and the Philistines envied him.
 <sup>15</sup> For all the wells which his father’s servants had digged in the days of Abraham his father, the Philistines had stopped them, and filled them with earth.